 If I have just one standard design process, my clients will come to know what to expect once they see the projects promoted on my blog or social media accounts.
-By featuring each completed project on my blog (under the Featured Unicorns category), this will help my potential clients get a better understanding of the process and what they will get, which will also help cut down on the inquiries and questions and help them better prepare themselves to work with me.
+By featuring each completed project on my blog (under the Branded Boss Babes category), this will help my potential clients get a better understanding of the process and what they will get, which will also help cut down on the inquiries and questions and help them better prepare themselves to work with me.
 Plus it will help create more trust and transparency!

 I also plan to work with just ONE client at a time, which will help me get the project done quicker + I’ll be able to give them definite start and end dates and cut down on any delays!
 My plan is to get women up and running within 2-4 weeks so they can start growing their biz or blog ASAP!